 An electric shaver needs to score 77% or above to be a Best Buy.
 Those scoring 45% or below are rated as Don't Buys - these are electric shavers that are so bad we think you should avoid them altogether.

 We changed the way we test electric shavers in 2017.
-To better reflect the needs of less regular shavers, we’ve added a new ‘three-day stubble’ test.
-We’ve also changed the way our triallists compare shavers.
+To better reflect the needs of less regular shavers, we added a ‘three-day stubble’ test.
+We also changed the way our triallists compare shavers.
 Instead of using the same shaver for five days in a row, they now shave each half of their face with two different models every day in our lab, and assess each one immediately afterwards.

 Other improvements to our testing include the quick charge test.
 Previously we used the manufacturers’ recommended charging times, which varied between three and five minutes.
 But it doesn’t seem fair to compare different charging times, so we now charge each one for five minutes before timing to see how much shaving time this provides.

-All these changes mean that results for shavers tested before October 2017 aren’t directly comparable with those tested more recently.
+All these changes mean that results for shavers tested before October 2017 aren’t directly comparable with those tested after that date.
 However, each score still gives a very good indication of the overall performance of the shaver.